 The rate of pay for Lifeguards will be recommended to be increased by the average increase to the female jobs in Housing, Food and Conference Services (20%), subject to government funding.
 The parties also agree that there is no intent to change the historical practice of hiring students in casual Lifeguard positions as a consequence of increasing the rate of pay for Lifeguards.

-The parties further agree that upon implementation of this agreement. that pay v equity has beer achi ieved fo r CUPĘ Local 917 • · · ,,,
+The parties further agree that upon implementation of this agreement, that pay equity has been achieved for CUPE Local 917.